ONLYOFFICE/onlyoffice-owncloud/README.md

-## Configuring ownCloud CONLYOFFICE integration app
+## Configuring ownCloud ONLYOFFICE integration app

 In ownCloud open the `~/index.php/settings/admin#onlyoffice` page with administrative settings for **ONLYOFFICE** section and enter the address